Eadith Walker: Life and career

 Eadith Campbell Walker was born at The Rocks, Sydney, the only child of Scottish parents, Thomas Walker, a merchant, and his wife Jane (née Hart).
 The family moved to their home, Yaralla, an Italianate mansion on the Parramatta River in Concord West, an inner-western suburb of Sydney.
 Following the death of her mother, she was raised by her paternal aunt, Joanna Walker.

 She and her father carried out numerous charitable works in Australia.
-When the First World War came she took a special interest in returned soldiers suffering from tuberculosis, and had 32 of them at "The Camp" in the grounds of Yaralla Estate from 1917 to 1920.
-From April 1917 to December 1922 she lent another home at Leura for the same purpose, and paid the entire cost of maintenance.
-It was afterwards made a children's home.
-She built cottages for elderly men at Yaralla, and provided an endowment fund for their upkeep, and also supported sporting clubs and religious, educational and health institutions, and after the First World War, returned soldiers.
+When the First World War came she took a special interest in returned soldiers suffering from tuberculosis, and housed 32 of them at "The Camp" in the grounds of Yaralla Estate from 1917 to 1920.
+From April 1917 to December 1922, she lent another home in Leura for the same purpose and paid the entire cost of maintenance.
+It was later converted into a children's home.
+She built cottages for elderly men at Yaralla and provided an endowment fund for their upkeep.
+Additionally, she supported sporting clubs, religious, educational, and health institutions, as well as returned soldiers after the First World War.

 Honours

-She was appointed Commander of the Order of the British Empire (1917) and Dame Commander of the Order of the British Empire (4 June 1928) for philanthropic and charitable services.
+She was appointed Commander of the Order of the British Empire in 1917 and Dame Commander of the Order of the British Empire on 4 June 1928 for philanthropic and charitable services.